Who is the Father of the Constitution?

-While the primary authorship of a vast array of documentations and publication may be cited with ease, the process of identifying the Father of the Constitution may prove to be a far more difficult task; the reasons for this are laden within the fact that Constitution of the United States of America is considered by most historians to be a communal effort with regard to its authorship.
+While the primary authorship of a vast array of documentation and publication may be cited with ease, the process of identifying the Father of the Constitution or the man who wrote the Constitution may prove to be a far more difficult task; the reasons for this are laden within the fact that Constitution of the United States of America is considered by most historians to be a communal effort with regard to its authorship.

 Candidates for the Title: ‘Father of Constitution’

 The Father of the Constitution, a title bestowed crediting authorship of the Constitution of the United States applies to the following individuals:

 Alexander Hamilton, who served as both a state representative from New York, as well a member of the Federalist Party, is one of the visionaries credited with the title of ‘Father of the Constitution’.
 Hamilton, alongside James Madison and John Jay, penned ‘The Federalist Papers’, which were a direct explication of the presumed inefficiencies within the Articles of Confederation; the Federalist Papers are considered to be the framework for the text of the Constitution of the United States.

 James Madison – alongside fellow Federalist Alexander Hamilton – is considered to be one of the individuals credited with being the Father of the Constitution.
 Madison’s political acumen and proficiency in his expression of political thought, ideology, and theory were applied through a vast amount of tenets expressed within the text of the Federalist Papers – and subsequently within the Constitution of the United States.
 James Madison is also credited with the creation of the Bill of Rights, which is an addendum to the Constitution of the United States illustrating adjustments and modifications to the initial text of the Constitution.